kour1er/Docker-Z-Push/README.md

 If you are running Dovecot with auth_username_format = %Lu (i.e. login with full email address) you may experience credential issues on ios.
 For more details on this, see [here](https://github.com/Z-Hub/Z-Push/issues/127).
 As a workaround, you could set auth_default_realm to your domain to resolve this.
 Restarting your iOS device may also help.

+Logging has been altered.
+Rather than writing to a text file, log information goes directly to stdout.

+LDAP is now a supported optional configuration directly from the docker compose file.

 If you want to run behind a reverse proxy, something along these lines will probably help:

 ```